Take a Class

 - Talk about birth control.

 Hormonal changes, sleep deprivation and other factors can sometimes lead to depression or irritability after a baby’s birth.
-Ask your obstetrician or midwife for help evaluating your symptoms, finding community support, and accessing therapy and medications.
+Ask your obstetrician, family medicine provider or midwife for help evaluating your symptoms, finding community support, and accessing therapy and medications.

 You’ll also want to make an appointment for specialized perinatal mood care in our Journeys Clinic, located in the Women’s Health Center on the fourth floor of University of New Mexico Hospital (UNMH).
 Call 505-272-2245 for more information.